 A San Diego Bay walk provides you with million dollar views, and it'll cost you nothing but a willingness to spend some time exploring.
 San Diego Bay has many different areas and sights.
 Harbor Island gives you some of the best panoramic views of the city skyline while a stroll along the Embarcadero gets you near the historic Star of India tall ship.
 You can also see larger ships, such as gigantic ocean liners making a port of call or the famous U.S.S Midway aircraft carrier floating museum.
 And don't forget public art displays and Seaport Village, from which you can see the Coronado Bridge.

 The best things in life are free, or so they say.
 If you're visiting San Diego, you can find a lot of things to do for free, starting with a trip to the beach.

+San Diego is famous for its beaches, and it has 70 miles of them to back up that reputation.
+Most of them have no admission fees, and parking is often free, too.
 For a fun walk through a seaside community, try Mission Beach where you will also find a seaside amusement park.
 For tidepools, you can't beat lovely La Jolla, where the pools are easily reached from the shore.

-Except for the cost of the wood (and the makings for S'Mores), beach bonfires are free.
-La Jolla Shores Beach and the jetty at Mission Beach are good places to go to enjoy a California tradition.Continue to 2 of 9 below.
+Except for the cost of the wood (and the makings for s'mores), beach bonfires are free.
+La Jolla Shores Beach and the jetty at Mission Beach are good places to go to enjoy a California tradition.

 Seaport Village is a shopping and dining complex near the marina.
 They don't charge admission, making it a free attraction.
-There's no charge to watch the street performer that often show up there or to walk along the oceanfront path, but you will spend money if you start shopping and snacking.
+There's no charge to watch the street performers that often show up there or to walk along the oceanfront path, but you will spend money if you start shopping and snacking.

 The so-called Gaslamp District got its name back when the street lights were gas-powered.
 That gives you a hint that it's also a historic district from San Diego's early days.
 It still contains many well-preserved buildings from its days as the growing city's commercial center.